pjohnst5/CoolsterCodes/content/articles/two-phase-render.md

 Sometimes you have to get creative to solve N+1s.

 A story from Stripe: due to an architecture built around Mongo, records were almost always point loaded by nothing more complex than a point index lookup (i.e. no fancy joins, eager loading, or anything else, just the equivalent of `WHERE id = @id`).
-N+1s were the rule, not the exception, but with fast hardware and modest performance expectations, it’s amazing how far you can get with this brute force approach.
+N+1s were the rule, not the exception, but with fast hardware and modest performance expectations, it's amazing how far you can get with this brute force approach.
 An API request could easily run thousands of database ops.

-It’s a good example of how pernicious N+1s can be.
-Databases are fast, and especially in the beginning, you can have the least sophisticated internal practices imaginable and they’ll still be viable.
-A request might be making 50 database calls, 45 of which would be unnecessary in a better-designed system, but with each taking only 1-2 ms, everything’s still done in 50-100 ms.
+It's a good example of how pernicious N+1s can be.
+Databases are fast, and especially in the beginning, you can have the least sophisticated internal practices imaginable and they'll still be viable.
+A request might be making 50 database calls, 45 of which would be unnecessary in a better-designed system, but with each taking only 1-2 ms, everything's still done in 50-100 ms.

 But over the years 50 calls becomes 1,000, and users start to notice that things are slow.
-And once things are this far gone, there’s no obvious fix.
-The latency isn’t due to only one factor, it’s a confluence of years worth of haphazardly written code, and now there's millions of lines of it.
+And once things are this far gone, there's no obvious fix.
+The latency isn't due to only one factor, it's a confluence of years worth of haphazardly written code, and now there's millions of lines of it.

 With no easy solutions in sight, one of my colleagues came up with what to this day is still the most novel and effective hack I've ever seen work in production.